Travel guide

 Photo: Siarhei Nester · Pexels

-Since Bahrain is small and easily navigated with hotel Wi-Fi readily available, mobile data consumption is usually moderate unless you record videos or make long video calls.
-This table provides a starting point:
+Since Bahrain is small and can be covered with hotel Wi-Fi readily available, mobile data consumption is usually moderate unless you're recording video or making long video calls.
+This table gives you a starting point:

 Trip type Days Suggested GB